jreisinger/docs/data/notes/cs/design.md

 ## Top-Down Design

-(Sometimes called step-wise refinement.)

-1. Express the algorithm as a series of smaller problems.
-2. Develop an interface (function name, parameters and return values) for each of the smaller problems.
-3. Detail the algorithm by expressing it in terms if its interfaces with the smaller problems.
-4. Repeat the process for each smaller problem.
+* start with the general problem and try to express a solution in terms of smaller problems
+* attack each of the smaller problems using the same technique
+* eventually the problems get so small that they are trivial to solve

 ```
 #!/usr/bin/env python3